juntao/arenztopia/content/Living.md

 HEB ($) HEB is a supermarket.
 They offer quick service, low prices, and quality food.
 Nearly every neighborhood in Arenztopia has easy access to an HEB.
 Visit their website at [heb.com](heb.com).

+680 Pizza ($) 680 Pizza is a pizza shop headquartered in downtown Olb City.
+It has branch locations all over Arenztopia.
+680 Pizza has lower prices than most premium pizza shops, and its pizzas are healthier than the ones you get at fast food stores.

+Dripping Cone

+(another supermarket)